A letter from Bascomb Smith to his brother Jeff, sent from the Denver County Jail in November of 1895.

 I thought I would write to you.
 I have writen Severl times but never got aney ancer.

 I gest [just] Received a letter From Emie and Eava.
 It is to bad Bob, Emies Husband, has lost his mind and is in Jail at Beltan [Texas], and our too Sisters are in a very bad fix.
 If I was out, or ever get out, I could help them to get along Som way, for Criest sake.
 If you can go there, or can do any thing for them, do it, for they are in a bad fix.
-If I had aney money I would Send it to them, if it was the Last I had, but I have not got aney money, not one cent, and in a very bad fix my self.
+If I had aney money I would Send it to them, if it was the Last I had, but I have not got aney money, not one cent,

 But I may get out some time, and if I do, I will go to hard labor Rether and to see my own Blood Suffer for aney thing.
 I have lernt a very dear leson, but I think it will be a good thing for me.